luketpickering/GiBUU-t2k-dev/dox/RunningGiBUU.md

   [Nuclear Physics A 554 4 509 (1993)](http://www.sciencedirect.com/science/article/pii/037594749390245S)
   and [Atomic Data and Nuclear Data Tables 14 5 479 (1974)](http://www.sciencedirect.com/science/article/pii/S0092640X74800021)
   can be used (`target:densitySwitch_Static=2`).
-However, for some nuclei the specific experimental data is not available within GiBUU, and thus `target:densitySwitch_Static=3` should be used --- notably to simulate on Ar40 you must use the Wood-Saxon density.
+However, for some nuclei the specific data is not available, and thus `target:densitySwitch_Static=3` should be used --- notably to simulate on Ar40 you must use the Wood-Saxon density.